• Skip to primary navigation

 Pine nuts or sesame seeds or any type of raw nuts are sprinkled on top of the cake batter before baking and turn golden once this cake is baked, adding a lovely nutty flavor.

 Tahini is used to grease the cake tin which helps the cake to not stick.
 Works perfectly every time!
+It also adds to the flavor, you can also use it in other desserts like tahini with molasses.

 I also like to add a pinch of salt to enhance all the flavors and sweetness.